 First, CortyX uses manipulative marketing tactics.
 For example, on their main webpage, they claim that their product has a limited supply that is "available until midnight only," but it appears that the've been making that claim since the day they launched.
 And on the billing webpage, they claim to offer a 60% discount that expires in 5 minutes, but the associated countdown timer resets to 5 minutes indefinitely.

-Third, CortyX Clarity hides its ingredient doses.
+Third, the CortyX Clarity ingredient doses are hidden.
 How do I know this, given that I can't find their supplement facts on the Internet?
 I know because they claim a "proprietary blend" on the front of the bottle.
 This is allowed by the FDA, but it's a poor practice.
 It enables vendors to disclose only ingredients without disclosing their individual doses.
 Consequently, most customers will have no idea how much of a given ingredient they may be consuming.

 Fifth, it's difficult to know whether or how CortyX is testing the quality of their product.
 Are they using standardized herbal extracts?
 Are they verifying the material identity and potency claims of their suppliers?
 Are they testing for microbes and heavy metals?
 Are they making any reasonable effort to ensure that their customers are receiving what they're paying for?
+For that matter, is CortyX Clarity drug-free?
 I can't say.
 I doubt any of their customers know.
 That's because, apparently, CortyX doesn't publish any evidence to support the quality of their product.
 That's disconcerting.
-I, for one, wouldn't put it in my mouth.
+I, for one, wouldn't put their Clarity pills in my mouth.

 Seventh, CortyX may be obfuscating an extensive track record of poor customer service.
 I mentioned the unhappy phone calls that Thrivous receives from persons who claim to be CortyX customers.
 And there's more.
 The mailing address on the CortyX website is "PO Box 692208, Orlando FL 32869."
 If you search for that address, you'll find that it's associated with some additional business names, such as "Skin Scientific," "Bella Serata," "Trim Fit," "Power Slim," "Novellus Naturals," "MenGenix," and more (seriously).
 They all appear to be loosely associated with health and nutrition products.
 And they mostly have "F" ratings at the Better Business Bureau.
 See the links for some product reviews that aren't so dubious -- or so flattering.
 Who would want to do business with these folks?